 An individual has three financial savings accounts: (i) a liquid account outside the pension system (which we simply refer to as financial wealth), (ii) a fully-funded DC account in the pension system, and (iii) a notional account belonging to the pension system.
 The notional account, which provides the basis for the pension, is income based and evolves at the rate of the risk-free bond.
-The DC account is also income based but the investor can choose how to allocate between bonds and stocks; it corresponds to the default fund we wish to design.
+The DC account is also income based but the investor can choose how to allocate between bonds and stocks; it features mandatory contribution rates and those are the contribution rates we wish to design.